Baker C2C via the Squak Glacier

 We knew we were going to hit a new high in terms of elevation gain in a day on this trip so I made a concerted effort to properly fuel myself, something I unfortunately can’t always say for my time in the mountains.
 Every hour on the hour I would consume 100-200 calories.
 I tend to lose my appetite during intense physical activity and have gone entire days in the mountains without properly fueling myself, this has lead to more than a few big bonks.
 In order to avoid bonking this trip I was strict about fueling, forcing myself to eat a fruit leather or energy blocks or a handful of trailmix or a little smoothie concoction every single hour, even when I wasn’t hungry.
 The effort proved well worth it.
 I felt great on the climb.
 In fact, I can’t remember a day in recent memory where I felt better!
 Despite the elevation gain ticker constantly going up I felt strong.
 Wow, the body does really work more efficiently when properly cared for!

 The weather forecast called for a bluebird day, but as we ascended the glacier I noticed the tiniest, dare I say cutest, wisp of a cloud below us.
 It looked harmless, but I’ve seen little puffs of clouds like that before and knew that they have a tendency to grow and grow and grow.
-By the time we reached the Sherman Crater it had accumulated into a huge mass of clouds.
+Sure enough, by the time we reached the Sherman Crater it had accumulated into a huge mass of clouds.
 I started to get a little worried we would end up skiing down in a white out, but the clouds appeared to remain wispy and thin.

 We continued onto the portion of route I was most nervous about: the infamous Roman Wall.
 But, I didn’t need to worry at all, a recent dusting of snow and endless climbing groups tamed the steep slope and etched easy switchbacks up the entire wall.
 It was downright easy!

 As we ascended the Roman Wall the clouds began to descend and by the time we reached the rim we had converged with the clouds.
 We were only a hundred feet or so from the summit and since Alex and I had both already been to the tippy top we decided to call the climb and started transitioning to downhill ski mode.
-As I clicked out of my skis and the clouds promptly broke and it looked like there would be another weather window.
+As I clicked out of my skis, the clouds promptly broke and it looked like there would be another weather window.
 I decided to run for the summit.
 In addition to wanting to summit, I also wanted to get in as much vertical feet as I could, but running at 10,000’ was difficult so I quickly transitioned to fast walking/light jogging.
 A few minutes later I was standing on the summit—once again engulfed in a cloud I couldn’t quite outrun.
 I took a quick selfie and then quickly headed back down to Alex who had so graciously transitioned my skis into downhill mode while I was running around on the mountain.

 The clouds had proven themselves to be light and ephemeral, we knew they would intermittently break so we waited for the next clearing.
 The moment they broke Alex led the way, he took a few tentative turns at the top of the Roman Wall before opening up and ripping the rest of the way down.
 I followed his lead, with a few more tentative turns (just to be sure), but found the snow was primo and opened up with my own fast turns down the wall.
 We had harvested true spring corn!

 The first few thousand feet on the Squak Glacier were pure fun, some of the best backcountry turns I’ve ever experienced.
 But all good things must come to an end and about halfway down the glacier the snow turned grabby and mushy.
-I had an inkling that if we skied the Roman Wall in its prime, that would mean the snow down below would be sloppy, but it was still worth it.
+I had an inkling that if we skied the Roman Wall in its prime that would mean the snow down below would be sloppy, but it was still worth it.
 We lurched our way down the mountain, the snow holding back our boots with each turn.

 The hike out through the forest felt so much longer than the hike in.
 Alex also had some foot pain that made this stretch of trail truly unbearable for him so we took it slow together.